GarrettJudd/Azure-UK-NHS/Data Warehouse/Azure Security and Compliance Blueprint - UK NHS Data Warehouse Overview.md

 The following section details the deployment and implementation elements.

-**SQL Data Warehouse**: [SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data, allowing users to efficiently identify healthcare data.
-Users can use simple PolyBase T-SQL queries to import big data into the SQL Data Warehouse and utilize the power of MPP to run high-performance analytics.
+**SQL Data Warehouse**: [SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is) is an Enterprise Data Warehouse that leverages massively parallel processing to quickly run complex queries across petabytes of data, allowing users to efficiently identify healthcare data.
+Users can use simple PolyBase T-SQL queries to import big data into the SQL Data Warehouse and utilize the power of massively parallel processing to run high-performance analytics.

 **SQL Server Reporting Services**: [SQL Server Reporting Services](https://docs.microsoft.com/sql/reporting-services/report-data/sql-azure-connection-type-ssrs) provides quick creation of reports with tables, charts, maps, gauges, matrixes, and more for Azure SQL Data Warehouse.

 **Data Catalog**: [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for health-related data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

-**Bastion Host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
+**Bastion host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
 To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the network security group.

 This solution creates a virtual machine as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/azure/security/azure-security-antimalware)